There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 - allowing or causing another person to drive their vehicle without valid insurance

 Each of these different driving without insurance scenarios can lead you into legal trouble, with these sorts of offences carrying a fixed penalty of £300 and 6 penalty points.
 In the most serious cases, the courts could impose a substantially larger fine, and in some cases, even a driving ban.
-As you look for driving without insurance UK legal services, the team of motoring offence solicitors at Caddick Davies are the ideal legal team to consider.

 We have built up a strong track record as trusted legal representatives for motorists across England and Wales who are facing such a charge.
 We understand that there are many different scenarios in which motorists find themselves driving without an insurance policy, whether through a misunderstanding or a mistake on the part of an insurance company.